 As per KCSiE guidance, we carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks our children face.

 Cyber Security is a growing safeguarding concern, and we recognise the need to have procedures to ensure networks, data and systems are protected against cyber threats and help keep staff and children safe, particularly when using remote learning platforms and remote teaching platforms / delivery styles.
-We will use the recommended national and local guidelines on staff and children who may need to work remotely.
+We will use the recommended national (Generative artificial intelligence (AI) in education - GOV.UK) and local guidelines on staff and children who may need to work remotely.

 Sexually coerced extortion or ‘sextortion' is a type of blackmail where someone tries to use intimate, naked or sexual photos or videos of children to make them do things they don't want to do.
 Sometimes, these photos or videos are taken without the children knowledge, and the person blackmailing uses them to force them to pay money or do something against their will.
 Criminals often target children through social media platforms, webcam/live streaming sites or websites related to pornography.
 They might pretend to be someone else online and become friends with children.
-Later, they might threaten to share pictures or videos with their family and friends
+Later, they might threaten to share pictures or videos with their family and friends.

 Elective Home Education